rigwild/faker-ext/doc/specifications.md

 ![Listening to file upload overlay](./extension_listen_file_uploads.png)

+**Note:** We implemented this as a toggle to turn on/off the file input listening from the extension so we do not mistakenly replace a file when not needed (e.g. the user changes its profile picture).

 ### Post render

 We did not find a way to make this agnostic, so everything is social network specific.